pkardas/notes/books/clean-agile.md

 - Planning Poker

 A spike is a meta-story, or a story for estimating a story.
 It is a spike because it often requires us to develop a long but very thin slice through all the layers of the system.
-FOr example, there is a story you cannot estimate: Print PDF - you have never used the PDF library.
-SO you write a new story called Estimate Print PDF - now you estimate that story, which is easier to estimate.
+For example, there is a story you cannot estimate: Print PDF - you have never used the PDF library.
+So you write a new story called Estimate Print PDF - now you estimate that story, which is easier to estimate.

 The goal of each iteration is to produce data by getting stories done.
 The team should focus on stories rather than